If you’ve not yet got the message over the past seven years, we love Birmingham.

 Here are just some of the reasons why everybody should visit Birmingham.

 Ikon Gallery, Photo: Verity Milligan

 They are spectacular.
 Whether you’re wandering the streets, or looking down on Birmingham from up high – our city is a work of art, a combination of old and new crashing together in an awesome wave to celebrate not only Birmingham’s cultural heritage but its visions for the future.
-From the nationally-renowned Ikon Gallery, housed in a Grade II listed school building, to the new Library of Birmingham, standing proud and regal above all.
+From the nationally-renowned Ikon Gallery, housed in a Grade II listed school building, to the Library of Birmingham, standing proud and regal above all.
 From the Town Hall and Symphony Hall to the Council House, a photographer’s dream where even in rain and thunder they look stunning.
 From Birmingham Repertory Theatre, a bastion of the creative arts, to The Electric, an icon of independent cinema.
-From the Jewellery Quarter’s forgotten architecture and Birmingham’s hidden spaces, to the gritty urban art of Digbeth, our city just loves to show itself off – and my, what a sight it is to behold.
+From the Jewellery Quarter’s forgotten architecture and the hidden alleys of Birmingham’s Chinatown, to the gritty urban art of Digbeth, our city just loves to show itself off – and my, what a sight it is to behold.

 BoneHead, Photo: Jake’s Food Bible

 Birmingham is booming.
 The culinary scene has always been immensely diverse, a snapshot of the many differing cultures that make up this unique, multicultural city.
 Over recent years, our foodie credentials have reached new heights – and with new restaurants and bars opening by the score, flocks of avid food enthusiasts flooding to the city to indulge in our wares, there’s an excitement, an electricity, in Birmingham like never before – all eyes are on us.